 Staff will confirm whether your hold request can be fulfilled.
 If available for Contactless Print Pickup, staff will retrieve materials and check them out to your OneCard.
 Items will be placed in a paper bag labelled: Last Name + Last 4 Digits of your OneCard 13 digit barcode number.
 Once items are ready, you will be notified by email and asked to select a pickup date and time.
 To ensure everyone’s health and safety we strive to limit the number of people arriving at the same time by offering appointment slots.

 Please note: You can request up to 10 items.
+It will take 3-5 days to process the requests.

 Loan periods for books are 3 weeks (undergraduates); 4 weeks (staff) and 120 days (faculty & grad students).
 Four online renewals are available.